st234pa/CredibleEdibles/README.md

 ## How do you use it?

 Clone the repo, locally add the text file with the API keys to the root.
-Make sure flask, rauth, key, urllib, urllib2, json, sys, cgi, and request is installed, and then run app.py!
+Make sure flask, rauth, key, urllib, urllib2, json, sys, and request is installed, and then run app.py!

 ### The homepage